Coastal walk via Eastbourne's promenade, Beachy Head and the 7 Sisters, then inland over the downs to East Dean. Return by bus.

 c) You can also make this a circular walk by carrying on from East Dean back to Eastbourne, adding 6.4km (4 miles) to the walk, to make a total walk of 17.9km (11.1 miles).
 This route is not as scenic as coastal parts of the walk but is a pleasant enough walk initially along a quiet downland valley and then over the ridge and down into Eastbourne.
 It has the virtue of introducing little-visited territory at the heart of the downs, but does involve a mile on Eastbourne streets at the end.
 It is possible to cut out this last section (but also quite a nice descent into Eastbourne) by taking a bus half way (3.2km/2 miles) into the extension.

 To get back from East Dean catch the frequent (as often as every ten minutes and operating well into the evening) number 12/12A bus to Eastbourne, which takes 15 minutes.
 For more details, see the end of the walk directions.
-There is also a 13X bus, which runs hourly from Eastbourne to East Dean (and beyond) via Birling Gap and Beachy Head.
-This is Sundays only in winter, on Saturday and Sunday from April to October, and has three services a day Monday to Friday late June to early September.
+There is also a 13X bus, which serves Birling Gap and Beachy Head.
+This operates twice an hour from mid June to mid September on Sundays only: on Mondays to Saturdays in this period it operates three times a day, with a bus from Birling Gap to Eastbourne currently at 5.18pm and one to Seaford at 6.24pm.
+For the rest of the year (mid September to mid June), this three times a day service operates on Sundays only.
 See www.buses.co.uk for details.

 |Lunch and tea||